Gods-Eye-BTH/ServerConfig/README.md

 ### Step 4: Set up services

 Edit the example service configs provided in this repo to match your paths and services you want to run.
+Please note that full paths are required.

 Now place the .service files in `/etc/systemd/system/`

+Reload so systemd can find your service `sudo systemctl daemon-reload`

-Start the services: `sudo service start <servicename>.service` where <servicename> is the name of your service.
+Start the services: `sudo service <servicename> start` where <servicename> is the name of your service.

+run the command `sudo service <servicename> status` to check if it is running properly

 ### Step 5: Nginx config